BillOatmanWork/SubtitleCreator/README.md

 For the Emby software package (and I believe also for Jellyfin and Plex) you can specify a command to be executed after a recording has completed.
 This is a windows batch file that will run SubtitleCreator to create an SRT subtitle file for the recording automatically in Emby.

-## List of supported languages for translation to English
-For a list of possible audioLanguages, run SubtitleCreator -LanguageList.

 ```
 set drive=%~d1
 set folder=%~p1